trizin/NFT-Marketplace-on-Avalanche/README.md

 We are ready to start our first auction!
 Let's fill the form and press on `Create Auction` button.

 ![form](/images/form.png)

-//TODO CHANGE FOTO
-Approve the auction manager contract to transfer the NFT token with the id 2.
+Approve the auction manager contract to transfer the NFT token with ID 2.

 ![approvenft](/images/approvenft.png)